KordingLab/MixedReality_Hololens/README.md

     Lab_1_Controller.cs: controll the action of each visual event, the time clock, and net message.
 Add this script to 'Lab_1_Controller' as a component.
 Add four kinds of visual events to 'Obj list' manually.
 Add 'Lab_1_text_finish' to 'Last flag'

-    Lab_1_StimulsBase.cs: this is the basic class of all visual events including all basic action.
+    Lab_1_StimulsBase.cs: the basic class of all visual events including all basic action.
 The attribution of each visual event has been attached with the individual script, see below.

     Lab_1_DynamicText.cs: set stimulus parameters for dynamic text.
 Add this script to 'Lab_1_StaticText'.